spie-ics-ag/dnac2teams/README.md

 ### Configure Destination Webhook
 Setup the webhook: *DNAC&rarr;System&rarr;Settings&rarr;External Services&rarr;Destinations&rarr;Webhook*

-Enter the URL from the SAM output (or the URL pointing to your local instance if your running the on-prem version), use **Token** as the authentication method in DNAC, for the header value use the token specified in the **AUTH_TOKEN** environment variable.
+Enter the URL from the SAM output (or the URL pointing to your local instance if you're running the on-prem version), use **Token** as the authentication method in DNAC, for the header value use the token specified in the **AUTH_TOKEN** environment variable.

 ![DNAC Webhook Authentication](doc/dnac_auth.png)